FGMEMBERS/B-1B/readme-bone.txt

 Landing:

 - ws 15 degrees
-- use 1/2 or 2/2 flaps
+- use 1/2 flaps (on short final put full flaps)
-- touchdown speed is <180 knots with full fuel load, or 140 nearly empty
+- touchdown speed is <175 knots with full fuel load, or 135 nearly empty